markuskramerIgitt/LearnSalt/Returner.md

 All Salt functions return a Python dictionary, named "return data" (*ret*).

+The "return data" is sent to the salt-master automatically and independently, unless the minion is setup master-less.

+On the master, the return data is stored by into the [default job cache](https://docs.saltstack.com/en/latest/topics/jobs/job_cache.html#default-job-cache), unless the master configuration contains `job_cache: False `

 "Returners" are implemented as the 35 Python modules in salt/salt/returner/

 A "returner" can be used in up to 3 distinct use cases:

 ## Use case 1: Minion stores "return data" ##

-Coined "Minion-side returner" or "external job cache"
+Named "Minion-side returner" or "external job cache"

-The returner module must implement a single function: `returner(ret)`
+A returner module must implement a single function: `returner(ret)`

 ret is a single argument and contains the "return data" of a function executed on this minion.

 CONFUSIOIN The returner module must implement get_jid, get_fun, get_jids, get_minion

 https://docs.saltstack.com/en/latest/ref/returners/#external-job-cache-support

-Note: the "return data" is sent to the salt-master automatically and independently, unless the minion is setup master-less.

-On the master the return data may be stored by into the [default job cache]( https://docs.saltstack.com/en/latest/topics/jobs/job_cache.html#default-job-cache), unless the master configuration contains `job_cache: False `

 All Python modules in salt/salt/returner/ implement `returner(ret)`.

 The data sink may be local (on the minion) or remote (on another host).

 ## Use case 2:  Replace the default_job_cache ##
 Named "master job cache" or "master job cache support".

 The returner module must implement many functions.